Campus and Apothecary Shoppe

 This course continues from NUT 301, presenting principles of nutrition through the study of human metabolism and nutrients essential to human life.
 Emphasis will be on understanding therapeutic nutrition recommendations for health through the life cycles and for physical performance.
 The course will include practical experiences in assisting individuals in diet modification, community service related to food production/consumption, and research of specific diet recommendations.

-Differentiate the Vitamins, Minerals and Trace Minerals and extrapolate their importance in healthy
+Differentiate the Vitamins, Minerals, and Trace Minerals and extrapolate their importance in health.

-Demonstrate and understanding of metabolism and predict how it influences energy balance, body composition and weight management
+Demonstrate an understanding of metabolism and predict how it influences energy balance, body composition, and weight management.

 Required Course Pack: